flatredball/FlatRedBallDocs/tutorials/platformer-plugin/platformer-basics/04-control-values.md

 This value controls the velocity of the platformer entity at the moment when jumping off the ground, or when initiating a double-jump.
 Larger values allow the character to jump higher.
 This value is typically larger than **Max Speed**, but the exact value often requires multiple iterations to get the right feel.

 A platformer entity's jump height is also impacted by **Gravity**, so both **Jump Speed** and **Gravity** may need to be modified together.
 A low jump speed can be used for double-jumps, or for swimming when under water.
 A large jump speed can be used for characters who can jump higher.
 The Jump Speed value on Air movement can control whether the character can perform a double jump.
-By default this value is 0 which means that the character cannot double-jump.
+By default, this value is 0 which means that the character cannot double-jump.
 Setting a value greater than 0 means a character can double jump.
 This topic will be covered in more detail in the following tutorial.

 ### Hold to Jump Higher